connervieira/GNOMEYubiKeyLock/README.md

-# GNOME YubiKey Auto Lock
+# GNOME Yubikey Auto Lock

 A short script to automatically lock GNOME when a YubiKey is removed.